martindevans/martindevans.me/_posts/2014-1-11-Payday-The-Heist-2.md

 ## General Impression

 The first payday game was a bit of a disappointment.
 A co-operative game about breaking into banks is something I want to play so much I've spent 2 years building such a game!
-The game instead turned out to be a series of level about slaughtering your way through hundreds of police men whilst waiting for the _worlds slowest drill_ to finish drilling a lock.
+The game instead turned out to be a series of level about slaughtering your way through hundreds of police whilst waiting for the _worlds slowest drill_ to finish drilling a lock.
 Tragically payday 2 is no different - the entire game seems to be designed to degenerate into an endless police slaughterfest as soon as possible.

 ## The Good